Joanne Ciconte: 2025

 At the beginning of 2025, Ciconte raced in Formula Winter Series for AKM Motorsport.
 Having started the season with two top-twenty finishes at Algarve, Ciconte improved her personal best result by finishing 16th in race three at Valencia, in what was her last round in the series before being replaced by Ginevra Panzeri.

+2026

+The following year, Ciconte transitioned over to Kyojo Cup, joining Nat Team KCMG for her rookie year in the series.

 F1 Academy

 2025

 On March 3, 2025, it was announced that Ciconte would race in F1 Academy for MP Motorsport first supported by F1 Academy.
-Ciconte qualified sixth on debut in Shanghai, however, in the sprint race she was given a 10-second penalty and was classified in 14th and in the feature race retired after a collision with Chloe Chong.
+Ciconte qualified sixth on debut in Shanghai, however, in the sprint race she was given a ten-second penalty and was classified in 14th and in the feature race retired after a collision with Chloe Chong.
 In the following round at Jeddah, Ciconte scored her maiden points of the season by finishing ninth in race two.
-Having run the F1 Academy Discover Your Drive livery for the first three rounds, Ciconte began sporting a livery with Wella as its main sponsor from Canada onwards.
-In that round, Ciconte finished ninth in race two.
+Having run the F1 Academy Discover Your Drive livery for the first three rounds, Ciconte began sporting a livery with Wella as its main sponsor from Canada onwards, a round in which she finished ninth in race two.
+Ciconte then scored points again in Singapore by finishing eighth in race two, and ended the season with a tenth-place finish in the sprint race at Las Vegas to round out the year 14th in points.